 Usually, postnatal yoga classes only start after the 6-week gynaecological checkup.
 Yoga teachers need reassurance that any scarring is healed, the uterus and ovaries are aligned correctly, and the pelvic floor functions correctly.
 However, we encourage you to add a physiotherapist to your support team.
 They will assess your pelvic floor recovery and assist with back/ pelvic girdle pain.
 From day one, after childbirth, they can give you appropriate simple movements and exercises.

 A postnatal yoga student needs a nurturing, safe place to explore and rebuild their needs.
 Each month, they change and cover up to one year – postures need to be graded from easy to intermediate and advanced.
-Each student has a recovery path and specific needs at any one time.

-There can be damage from the nine months of pregnancy – back pain, pelvic girdle pain, posture misalignment, varicose veins, pelvic floor weakening/ nerve damage, weak core muscles or diastasis rectii.
+There can be damage from the nine months of pregnancy – back pain, pelvic girdle pain, posture misalignment, varicose veins, pelvic floor weakening/ nerve damage, weak core muscles or diastasis recti.
 There can be damage from childbirth resulting in back pain, pelvic girdle pain, pelvic floor damage, caesarean section scarring internally and externally, emotional damage and trauma.

 The hormone roller-coaster post childbirth can be extreme for some women (1:10 in the UK ) who experience clinical postnatal depression, with the potential for psychosis, hearing voices, and desires to damage the baby or self).
 For most women, there is a period of anxiety, poor self-worth, insecurity, depression, fatigue and a partner who is trying their best but is also struggling.